A very interesting study looked at how our heart responds to mental stress.

 I know I didn’t fully realize how many people I had, providing back up support in my life, until I went through a personal crisis.

 Some of my most meaningful sources of support were from people I had never ever met before — like the manager at my local bank and the complete stranger who came to pick up some furniture I got rid of as we downsized our belongings.

-If you are suffering and over-taxed, ask for help.
+If you are having a stressful crisis, ask for help.

 Ask your neighbor, ask your family, ask your friends.